CDLUC3/mrt-doc/design/object-reset/prune.md

 </details>

-## Submit the Repair manifest as a Merritt ADD

 ## Review the correction in the Merritt UI
 - The Merritt Object API could add a JSON array of "prune candidates" from prior versions

 ## Apply a Merritt PRUNE transaction
-      - Submit this through ingest with no payload
+Submit this through ingest with no payload

 ### Prune options
 - prune any file key that has not been pulled forward to the current version
 - prune any file key that has not been pulled forward to the current version AND that has a duplicate checksum on a different key